 Planning and control cycles that cover strategic and operational plans, priorities and targets have been established.
-These are currently delivered as part of Corporate Management Team and Scrutiny functions.
+These are currently delivered as part of CMT and Scrutiny functions.
 Education and Social Services have additional control cycles to meet external requirements (including safeguarding protocols).
-A Cabinet Forward plan 2021-22: Quarter 1 is available on the website.
+A Cabinet Forward plan 2021-22 is available on the website.
 Additional informal workshops are in place.
 These allow Officers, Elected Members and Scrutiny Members the time to work together to drive the RTI Plan.
 A greater focus is being placed on the 'Governance and Audit Committee' forward plan.
 This aligns to the new Local Government and Elections Act 2021.

-Feedback from any public engagement and consultation process including Budget Consultation is analysed by the Communication, Consultation and Engagement Department and a report of the findings will be considered by Corporate Management Team and Cabinet members.
-Following this an additional report will be presented to Full Council for a decision to be made.
-The outcome of this decision will be communicated to all stakeholders via the Council's communication channels i.e. Council website, Social media sites and Contact community magazine.
+Feedback from any public engagement and consultation process including Budget Consultation is analysed by the Communication, Consultation and Engagement Department and a report of the findings considered by CMT and Cabinet members.
+Following this an additional report is presented to Full Council for a decision to be made.
+This decision is communicated to all stakeholders via the Council's communication channels i.e. Council website, Social media sites and Contact community magazine.

-On request from our residents, additional information and events are held with support from the Council's Cabinet.
+On request from our residents, additional information and events will be held with support by the Council's Cabinet.